Venpa: Basic elements of meter in classical Tamil poetry

 Note that the official terms for the different "asai"s are self-descriptive.
 For example, the word "ner" is itself classified as ner asai.
 And the word "nirai" is a nirai asai.

 Grammar for meter in Venba

 A set of well defined metric rules define the grammar for venba.
 Such rules have been proved to form a context-free grammar.

-One set of rules constrains the duration of sound for each word or cheer, while another set of rules defines the rules for the possible sounds at the beginning of a word that follows a given sound at the end of the preceding word.
-Any venba should conform to both these sets of rules.
+One set of rules constrains the duration of sound for each word or cīr, while another set of rules defines the rules for the possible sounds at the beginning of a word that follows a given sound at the end of the preceding word.
+Any venbā should conform to both these sets of rules.

 Following is the set of production rules corresponding to the first set of rules.

 Following is the set of production rules corresponding to the second set of rules.

 Example

 Following is a couplet from Tirukkural: